griffi-gh/griffi-gh/README.md

 - [tizen sdk for nix](https://github.com/griffi-gh/nix-tizen-sdk) - auto-generated wrappers for tizen sdk components

 in addition, i also:
+- work on improving [SCALE](https://scale-lang.com/) at Spectral Compute
 - done some rust backend work as an internship at [@pyrohost](https://github.com/pyrohost/)
 - worked on couple of uefn (unreal engine for fortnite) projects
 - worked on project devlootbox: fetches, caches, archives and notifies of limited-time free offers from [fab](https://www.fab.com/)\